 Some things only have one use, like a toothbrush.
 However, did you know you can bring an empty pillowcase and stuff it with your clothing at night to have a fluffy pillow versus bringing a travel pillow that will take up valuable space in your bag?

-Gloves are another multi-use item.
 There is no way around it – your hands and feet will get beat up on your trip.
+Gloves will help with this.
 Every extra effort you can make to protect these valuable body parts will serve you well!
 A pair of simple cheap garden gloves will protect your hands from the sun while you’re on the boat, in the duffle line as you’re loading and unloading boats, and on hikes against the hot, rough rocks.

-Sarongs are a must have for both women and men.
+A must have for both women and men is a sarong.
 During the day this will offer great sun protection for legs and feet.
 It can double as a skirt or dress in the evening or offer some privacy while you are changing.
 In the mid-summer evening temperatures can be HOT!
 Getting your sarong wet and draping it over you will help to bring down your body temperature so you can fall asleep.
 Getting this wet and draping it over your hat and shoulders can cool you off as you hike up into the hot rocks.
 Still not convinced?
 They come in fun colors and can be a fashionable addition to your minimalist wardrobe!

 A handkerchief or Buff is a serious multi-tool.
 Use it to prevent chafing on your chin from your life jacket.
 Tuck it under your hat for neck protection.
 Get it wet and tie around your neck to cool the body during hikes or on the boat.
 Clean your glasses.
 Blow your nose.
 Use it as a re-usable napkin.
 Wipe sunscreen out of your eyes.
 It can be mouth and nose protection during dust storm.